Ellie190/Policy-Amendments/README.md

 ## Natural Resources
 **Natural Resources -** Natural resources are materials from the Earth that are used to support life and meet people’s needs

-**Natural Resource Policy -** A program that prepares individuals to plan, develop, manage, and evaluate programs to protect and regulate natural habitats and renewable natural resources
+**Natural Resource Policy -** A program that prepares individuals to plan, develop, manage, and evaluate programs to protect and regulate natural habitats and renewable natural resources <br>
+**Natural Resource Indicators:** Availability of water, Argricultural Potential, Mining Potential, Mining Potential, Tourism Potential, Environment Sensitivity

+**Clustering NR -** Kmeans clustering is used to cluster (group) wns with similar Natural Resources. <br>
+**Natural Resource City Groups** This shows how distinct the clusters are for the selected number of groups (clusters)

 ![Figure 2](https://github.com/Ellie190/Policy-Amendments/blob/main/Dasboard%20Images/Picture2.png) <br>

+**City Group Mapping** shows geographical location of each cluster <br>
+**Group Table** shows natural resource percent in each cluster (group) **NR group Count** shows how many towns or cities are in a particular cluster (group)
 ![Figure 3](https://github.com/Ellie190/Policy-Amendments/blob/main/Dasboard%20Images/Picture3.png) <br>

 ## Human Development Index
 **Human Development -** Human development is defined as the process of enlarging people’s freedoms and opportunities and improving their well-being

 **Human Development Index -** The HDI is a summary measure of human development.
 The HDI is a summary composite measure of a country’s average achievements in three basic aspects of human development: health, knowledge and standard of living.
 It is a measure of a country’s average achievements in three dimensions of human development.

+**Human Development Indicators:** Education, Income, Occupation, Health Status, Housing

+**Clustering NR -** Kmeans clustering is used to cluster (group) wns with similar Natural Resources. <br>
+**Hity Groups** This shows how distinct the clusters are for the selected number of groups (clusters)

 ![Figure 4](https://github.com/Ellie190/Policy-Amendments/blob/main/Dasboard%20Images/Picture4.png) <br>